gasperdesign/gasperdesign/README.md

 ### hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
-- 👋 Hi, I’m Alex, also known as Gasper (that's my superhero name🦸).
+-  I’m Alex, also known as Gasper (that's my superhero name🦸).
 I am an UI/UX Designer with a passion for coding, bringing the design to reality.🔥
 - 👀 I’m interested in 3D Design, AR/VR and of course with a big passion for games.
 - 🌱 I’m currently learning React and also ready to taste the power of Three.js
 - 💞️ I’m looking to collaborate on UI/UX projects